Curry, Warriors hold off Kings 126-125 to even series 2-all – KION546

 Klay Thompson made a baseline 3-pointer to beat the third-quarter buzzer and another with 3:24 left, finishing with 26 points for the Warriors.

-Game 5 in the best-of-seven series is Wednesday night at Sacramento’s Golden 1 Center, where the Kings went ahead 2-0.
-The Warriors struggled on the road all year.
+Game 5 in the best-of-seven series is Wednesday night at Sacramento’s Golden 1 Center.

-“As good as this feels, it’s got to be quickly forgotten about,” Thompson said.

 Curry’s 3 with 4:10 remaining gave Golden State a 121-117 lead and he finished 11 for 22 with five 3s while dueling all afternoon with Fox.